Traveling Home from St. Augustine, FL. We were driving for 13 or so hours. …

 Did I Offend Him?

 Somewhere along the line, I must have offended him.
 Maybe it was when I mentioned getting a second opinion because the last email I received had the words in quotes “OMS experts” (that statement was made assuming this is what he had).
 I must have ticked him off.
 That was not my intention.
 My intention was to get any and all eyes on my son.
 I believe that someone, somewhere, somehow, at some point read something that may be the key to his remission.

 See, the longer he is symptomatic…the more brain damage is being done and that is not acceptable to me.
-I want to prevent that, if I can.
+I want to prevent that if I can.
 I want him to live a life that is full and one that he understands completely.
 I have 2 kids that have brain damage from FASD because of the choices their birthmother made.
-I don’t want another one.
-It hurts my heart, to the core to see him struggle to even hold a spoon or put a lego together.
+It is not my desire to have another child with brain damage as well.
+To my core, it hurts my heart, to see him struggle to even hold a spoon or put a lego together.

 I’m set to go visit another dr with Hunter this week.
 She is about 4.5 hrs away, so it is going to be an unimaginatively long day.
-We may get nowhere….then again, we might get somewhere.
-I have made it clear to her that I do trust our current dr. I do believe his diagnosis is current.
+We may get nowhere, then again, we might get somewhere.
 I just want to see what other opinions/options are out there for him.

 I hate to hurt feelings during this process….but this is not about me.
 It is not about our current dr. It is not about this lady we are meeting this week.
 It is all about Hunter and his future.
 I will do my best to move heaven and Earth and to get him the help he needs.